 A common mistake by employees also is to not carefully think through the right questions, which will put pressure on the employer to produce the data which may help the employee.
 This is one area where it is likely to be beneficial to get an experienced employment lawyer to help draft the grievance or questionnaire.

-Get in touch with me if you would like further advice or information about a discrimination issue, whether as employer or employee.
+Get in touch with us if you would like further advice or information about a discrimination issue, whether as employer or employee.

 Haven't found what you need yet?